If you're getting ready to have weight loss surgery, you're probably looking ahead to the results.

 What Are the Possible Side Effects?

-Most people experience no serious problems after weight loss surgery.
-Only about 10% have minor complications.
+There are potential short-term and long-term complications from having weight loss surgery.
+Long-term risks vary depending on the type of surgery.
+Approximately 40% of people experience some sort of complication.
 Less than 5% have serious complications.
 If you do have any problems that concern you, check in with your doctor.

 Some common side effects include: